bleach86/GhostVault_Utility/README.md

 In the file it opens, add the line `server=1` then save and exit.

 Now close ghost-qt and then relaunch it.

+When using ghost-qt it is recomended to run the GZU executable from the same folder that ghost-qt is located.

+The file ghost-cli or ghost-cli.exe must also be present in this folder.
 ***

 How to run the software